Sean-Mc-Mahon/McTasticRecipes/README.md

 - Branches were used to experimaent with pagination.

 # Testing

-### User Stories
+## User Testing

-- User Story A:
-- User Story B:
-- User Story C:
-- User Story D: I would like to be able to view the recipes clearly regardless of the type of device I use.
-- User Story E:
-- User Story F:
-- User Story G:
+### User Story Testing

 _- User Story A:_ As a casual user I would to easily browse recipes.

 ![Browse](https://github.com/Sean-Mc-Mahon/McTasticRecipes/blob/master/wireframes/story-a.gif)

-User can search by ingredient, sort results, hover over an image to preview information with the help of tooltips, navigate to the recipe, enlarge the image and check off ingredients and steps as he makes the recipe.
+User can search by ingredient, sort results, hover over an image to preview information with the help of tooltips, navigate to the recipe, enlarge the image and check off ingredients and steps as they make the recipe.

 _- User Story B:_ As a user I would like to create a profile and delete it if I no longer want it.